You Need to See Whitney Cummings' Tattoo Tribute to Jennifer Aniston - E! Online

 How deep do you love your Friends?

-Well, during an interview with internet personality and aspiring tattoo artist Hannah Stockings, Whitney Cummings, proved her love for Jennifer Aniston by getting "I [heart] J" tattooed on the bottom of her floor.
+Well, during an interview with internet personality and aspiring tattoo artist Hannah Stockings, Whitney Cummings, proved her love for Jennifer Aniston by getting "I [heart] J" tattooed on the bottom of her foot.

 "There's nothing I won't do for a laugh.
 I'm fully getting an 'I love Jennifer Aniston tattoo,'" the 38-year-old comedian said while Stockings completed the small piece.
 "This is so dumb and I'm so into it."